 C. Pest Infestations

-Immediate Steps: If you notice signs of a pest infestation—whether it’s rodents, termites, or insects—act quickly to identify the extent of the problem.
+If you notice signs of a pest infestation—whether it’s rodents, termites, or insects—act quickly to identify the extent of the problem.
 Set traps or bait stations for rodents, and seal up any entry points they might be using.
+For more problematic infestations, it’s usually preferable to contact a pest control specialist, who will analyze the issue and propose a treatment strategy.

-Prevention Tip: Keep your home clean and free of food crumbs, seal cracks and gaps in walls and around doors, and store firewood away from your home to deter pests.
+- Seal entry points.
+Seal cracks and gaps in walls and around doors, and store firewood away from your home to deter pests.

 While some repairs can be handled with basic DIY skills, others require the expertise of a professional.
 Knowing when to call for help can save you from making a problem worse or putting yourself in danger.

-5. Insurance and Documentation
+5. Insurance and Documentation for any Emergency Repairs

 In the event of significant damage, such as from a burst pipe or electrical fire, you may need to file a claim with your homeowner’s insurance.
 To make the process smoother, it’s important to document the damage as soon as possible.